How To Zest A Lime With A Grater, Zester, Knife, And More!

 What Is Lime Zest?

-Lime zest is what you get from that brightly colored green portion of the outside of this citrus fruit.
+Lime zest is what you get from the brightly colored green portion of the outside of this citrus fruit.
 (The most outer peel of a lime.)
 It adds a tangy flavor to recipes.
 It’s even stronger than lime juice (or lemon juice).
 If you have a recipe that calls for lime juice, adding lime zest from fresh limes can make it even more spectacular.

 How Much Lime Zest Comes From One Lime?